 Anyone you communicate with regularly should be the first to hear about your engagement.
 Some people might be hurt if they learn about it from social media like everyone else, so go down your list of the people you text the most to let them know before you post it publicly.

-Feature Your Fiancé
+Feature Your Partner

 Avoid Gratuitous Bragging

 Show off your ring, but do so without mentioning how many carats it is or how much it cost.
-Of course, you can discuss the things with friends personally but only if they ask and if you’re comfortable disclosing.
+Of course, you can discuss these things with friends personally but only if they ask and if you’re comfortable disclosing.

 Remember to Tag Anyone Who Helped Make the Proposal Happen